Looking at the facts, there is an obvious explanation:-

-The records state there was a lifeboat, lets say Briggs ordered his men to abandon ship and snatched up his navigational instruments.
-In great haste they all left.
-It may be significant that the main halyard, a stout rope 3 inches in circumference, was found later broken and hanging over the side.
+The records state there was a lifeboat, it is likely for good reasons Briggs ordered his men to abandon ship.
+He snatched up his navigational instruments, and in great haste everyone took to the boat.
+It may be significant that the main halyard, a stout rope three inches in circumference, was found broken and hanging over the side.

 This is detailed in the cross examination of Augustus Anderson in the Admiralty inquiry where he states "there were ropes hanging over the side".
-If they were trailing behind the ship, waiting to see if she exploded, perhaps suddenly, the wind took off snapped the rope, maybe sinking the small boat at the same time.
-Even if it did not, it would have been difficult to keep afloat in a small boat in bad weather.
+If the captain and others were trailing behind the ship, waiting to see if she exploded, perhaps suddenly the wind took off snapped the rope.
+This might sink the small boat, but even if it did not, it would have been difficult to keep afloat in bad weather and make land.

 The records of the Servico Metrologico in the Azores says that the weather deteriorated that morning and a storm blew up involving gale force winds and torrential rain.
 The Captain of the "Dei Gratia" says in his sworn record that the weather had been blowing very hard for seven or eight days previous and had only moderated in the morning of the 4th.

 So that left the poor people from the 'Mary Celeste' crowded into a tiny boat at the mercy of the Atlantic, in heavy seas.
-Perhaps the same violent rains quietened down the cargo and the final story is that Captain Briggs got it wrong and paid the ultimate price along with his wife, child and crew.
+Perhaps the same violent rains quietened down a fire in the cargo and the final story is that Captain Briggs got it wrong, and paid the ultimate price along with his wife, child and crew.

-Another theory was that there was a mutiny, however, this was a very short voyage, with a small crew, a fair and experienced Captain and first officer.
+Another theory suggested that there was a mutiny, however, this was a short voyage, a small professional crew, a respected and experienced Captain and first officer.
 It seems unlikely that this was the cause.